 There were effective systems to reduce the risk and spread of infection within the practice.
 The practice had a robust infection control policy that was regularly reviewed.
-It was demonstrated through direct observation of the cleaning process and a review of practice protocols that HTM 01 05 (national guidance for infection prevention control in dental practices') Essential Quality Requirements for infection control were being exceeded.
-It was observed that an audit of infection control processes carried out in January 2016 confirmed compliance with HTM 01 05 guidelines.
+It was demonstrated through direct observation of the cleaning process and a review of practice protocols that HTM 01-05 (national guidance for infection prevention control in dental practices) Essential Quality Requirements for infection control were well executed.
+It was observed that an audit of infection control processes carried out on 1 September 2016 confirmed compliance with HTM 01-05 guidelines.

-We saw that the four dental treatment rooms, waiting area, reception and toilets were clean, tidy and clutter free.
+We saw that the three dental treatment rooms, waiting areas, reception and toilets were clean, tidy and clutter free.
 Clear zoning demarking clean from dirty areas was apparent in all treatment rooms.
 Hand washing facilities were available including liquid soap and paper towel dispensers in each of the treatment rooms and toilet.
 Hand washing protocols were also displayed appropriately in various areas of the practice and bare below the elbow working was observed.

-The drawers of a treatment room were inspected and these were clean, ordered and free from clutter.
-Each treatment room had the appropriate routine personal protective equipment available for staff use, this included protective gloves, masks and eye protection.
+The drawers of a treatment rooms were inspected and these were clean, ordered and free from clutter.
+Each treatment room had plenty of the appropriate routine personal protective equipment available for staff use; this included protective gloves, masks and eye protection.

 The dental nurse we spoke with described to us the end-to-end process of infection control procedures at the practice.
 They explained the decontamination of the general treatment room environment following the treatment of a patient.
 They demonstrated how the working surfaces, dental unit and dental chair were decontaminated.
 This included the treatment of the dental water lines.
-The dental water lines were maintained to prevent the growth and spread of Legionella bacteria (legionella is a term for particular bacteria which can contaminate water systems in buildings) they described the method they used which was in line with current HTM 01 05 guidelines.
+The dental water lines were maintained to prevent the growth and spread of Legionella bacteria (legionella is a term for particular bacteria which can contaminate water systems in buildings) staff described the method they used which was in line with current HTM 01 05 guidelines.

-We saw that a Legionella risk assessment had been carried out at the practice by a competent person in July 2015.
+We saw that a Legionella risk assessment had been carried out at the practice by a competent person in May 2015.
 The recommended procedures contained in the report were carried out and logged appropriately.
 These measures ensured that patients' and staff were protected from the risk of infection due to Legionella.

-The practice had a separate decontamination room for instrument processing.
+The practice carried out their decontamination for instrument processing using the temporal separation method.
+This is where instruments are manually cleaned in the treatment room using a process that is carried out when the treatment room is free and no patients are undergoing treatment or consultation.
 The dental nurse we spoke with demonstrated the process from taking the dirty instruments through to clean and ready for use again.
 The process of cleaning, inspection, sterilisation, packaging and storage of instruments followed a well-defined system of zoning from dirty through to clean.
-The practice used a system of manual scrubbing, a washer disinfector and an ultra-sonic cleaning bath for the initial cleaning process, following inspection with an illuminated magnifier the instruments were placed in an autoclave (a device for sterilising dental and medical instruments).
+The practice used a system of manual scrubbing for the initial cleaning process, following inspection with an illuminated magnifier before the instruments were placed in an autoclave (a device for sterilising dental and medical instruments).
 When the instruments had been sterilised, they were pouched and stored until required.
 All pouches were dated with an expiry date in accordance with current guidelines.

-We were shown the systems in place to ensure that the autoclaves used in the decontamination process were working effectively.
-It was observed that the data sheets used to record the essential daily and weekly validation checks of the sterilisation cycles were always complete and up to date.
+We were shown the systems in place to ensure that the two autoclaves used in the decontamination process were working effectively.
+It was observed that the data cards used to record the essential daily and weekly validation checks of the sterilisation cycles were complete and up to date.